dieghernan/dieghernan.github.io/collections/_posts/2024-02-05-optimize-images-r.md

     used by several online optimizers.

-**reSmush.it** is free of charge, but its team is planning to offer more services as well as extending the service to support other types of image files.
+**reSmush.it** is free of charge, but its team is planning to offer more services and extending the service to support other types of image files.
 If you enjoy this API (as I do), you can consider supporting them.

 <div class="text-center my-3">
 <a title="Support reSmush.it on ko-fi.com" class="kofi-button" style="background-color:#ff5e5b;" href="https://ko-fi.com/E1E51PW00" target="_blank">